Education: Learning and Schooling Worldwide

 Levinson, Bradley A. U., and Mica Pollack, eds.
 A Companion to the Anthropology of Education.
 Malden, MA: Wiley-Blackwell, 2011.

-NNNAnalyses of the Trends in International Mathematics and Science Studies (TIMSS), 1995 through 2011, which tests fourth and eighth graders in more than sixty countries, and the Progress in International Reading Literacy Study (PIRLS), which has assessed fourth graders in more than fifty countries since 2001.
-Along with the OECD’s PISA, these tests provoke soul-searching in nations worldwide.
+Analyses of the Trends in International Mathematics and Science Studies (TIMSS), 1995 through 2011, which tests fourth and eighth graders in more than sixty countries, and the Progress in International Reading Literacy Study (PIRLS), which has assessed fourth graders in more than fifty countries since 2001.
+Along with the OECD’s Programme for International Student Assessment (PISA), these tests provoke soul-searching in nations worldwide.

-van Zanten, Agnès, ed.
+van Zanten, Agnès, and Patrick Rayou, eds.
 Dictionnaire de l’éducation.
-Paris: Presses Universitaires de France, 2008.
+2d ed.
+Paris: Presses Universitaires de France, 2017.

 Users without a subscription are not able to see the full content on this page.
 Please subscribe or login.